 Funerals can be expensive.
-The average cost of a funeral in 2018 was £4,271 (according to research by SunLife), and friends and family can struggle to find the money to pay.
+According to research by SunLife, the average cost of a funeral in 2018 was £4,271 (Cost of Dying Report 2018), and friends and family can struggle to find the money to pay.
 Costs also tend to keep rising year on year.

 A national survey into dying and bereavement, commissioned by The Co-operative Funeralcare in 2018, revealed that up to four million people in the UK had experienced financial hardship as a result of a loved one’s death.
 At the same time, 51% of people aged 70 or over had saved nothing at all towards the cost of their funeral.

 One way to protect your family from the unexpected expense of a funeral is to take out a pre-paid funeral plan.
 These let you pay for a funeral in advance, and effectively fix the costs at current prices.

 Different plans vary greatly in what they cover.
 Which?
 Money has more information about how pre-paid funeral plans work and how much they cost.
 You can also explore how more than 25 of the best pre-paid funeral plans compare, in terms of upfront costs, services and additional charges.

 While a conversation with family and friends is helpful, it’s even more helpful to write down your thoughts.
 Start by creating a checklist of things you want to cover in your plan and then decide how to record it.
 There are plenty of funeral planning guides available online that you can use.
 Or you can simply start with a blank piece of paper and jot down your preferences.